jrose835/Joint_Tax_Project/README.md

 I recently got married!
 I'm also trying to brush off some of my knowledge of the R programming language.
 Naturally the first thing I thought to do was try and visualize how my new marital status would affect my tax return!
 I know!
 It's true!
 Married life can be **SO** exciting!

-Anyways this project performs a simulation of two individuals in the USA pooling their annual earnings over a range of potential incomes and either filing their taxes separately or jointly.
-I created two small R scripts titled single_tax.R and joint_tax.R which takes the adjusted gross income as an argument and uses the current US tax brackets (found in US_taxbracket_2019.csv) to calculate federal income tax for either single or joint filings respectively.
+Anyways this project performs a simulation of two married individuals **without children** in the USA pooling their annual earnings over a range of potential incomes and either filing their taxes separately or jointly.
+I created two small R scripts titled single_tax.R and joint_tax.R which takes the gross income as an argument, as well as the deductions you are claiming, and then uses the current US tax brackets (found in US_taxbracket_2019.csv) to calculate federal income, social security, and medicare tax for either single or joint filings respectively.

 The Tax_data.R files are where I perform the simulation and visualize the results in heatmaps of pooled income on both total tax amounts paid and the bonus (or penalty) of filing jointly.

-This was just a fun first project to get me back into using R after a long while of dormancy, but happy to hear any suggestions for improvement!
+This was just a fun first individual project to get me into using R, but happy to hear any suggestions for improvement!

 ### Results